Feedback Guidance of Diffusion Models: Additional results and ablations

-First and foremost the hyperparameters of the three guidance schemes that minimize the FID or FD$_{\text{DinoV2}}$ are provided in Table \ref{tab: Optimal hyperparameters}. \\ For CFG a sweep over the guidance scale is performed at a resolution of $\lambda=0.125$.\\ For LIG a joint sweep over the guidance scale and the starting point of guidance is done.
+First and foremost the hyperparameters of the different guidance schemes that minimize the FID or FD$_{\text{DinoV2}}$ are provided in Table \ref{tab: Optimal hyperparameters}.
+It should also be noted that CFG++ \cite{CFG++} was originally not analyzed in the context of class-conditional image generation such as we do on Imagenet, explaining the performance observed in Table \ref{tab: Evaluation on metrics}.
+On the other hand, the guidance weight-schedulers introduces by \cite{AnalysisCFGSchedulers}, were only verified using the FID-metric, much less sensible to late stage guidance than the FD$_{\text{DinoV2}}$, explaining the underperformance in that regime.\\ For CFG \cite{CFG} a sweep over the guidance scale is performed at a resolution of $\lambda=0.1$.\\ To compare our method with adaptive CFG weight schedulers, we follow \cite{AnalysisCFGSchedulers} and benchmark against their best-performing variant, the linearly increasing scheduler, which we denote as LinCFG.
+The reported guidance scale corresponds to the trajectory-averaged value, and we sweep over $\lambda$ with a resolution of $0.1$.
+As expected, the optimal scales of LinCFG strongly correlate with those of standard CFG. \\ For CFG++ \cite{CFG++}, we perform a sweep with a finer resolution of $\lambda=0.025$.
+Unlike other guidance schemes, CFG++ constrains $\lambda \in [0, 1]$, since it modifies not only the score function prediction but also the coupling between forward and reverse diffusion processes.
+This design precludes its use with purely stochastic DDPM samplers, which do not rely on forward noising during denoising.
+In essence, CFG++ is conceptually distinct from conventional guidance schemes and could, in principle, be combined with methods such as LIG or other weight schedulers.
+We include this benchmark to provide a more comprehensive comparison with alternative approaches proposed in the literature. \\ For LIG a joint sweep over the guidance scale and the starting point of guidance is done.
 The sweep over the guidance scale is performed at a resolution of $\lambda=0.25$ and the starting point $\sigma_{\max}$ is chosen at the discretised step values.
 The influence of the end point of guidance is not analysed, instead a low value of $\sigma_{\min}=0.28$ is chosen.
 As higlighted in the work in which the method is introduced, increasing $\sigma_{\min}$ leaves the FID unaltered and is simply beneficial from a computational point of view \cite{LIG}.\\ For FBG a joint sweep over $t_0$ and $t_0-t_1$ is performed defined as the normalised diffusion times corresponding with the discrete step values.
 For instance in the case of stochastic sampling where 64 sampling steps are used we perform a sweep at a resolution of $t_0 = 1/64 \simeq 0.0156$.
 We prefer to define $t_1$ as a function of $t_0$, as their difference gives an estimate for how large the guidance interval is.
 This is then repeated for three values of $\pi=0.999, 0.9999, 0.99999$.
 These values were chosen after a preliminary finetuning by hand.
 We find that although the guidance profiles do differ slightly between different choices of $\pi$, mainly being sharper as $\pi$ increases, the optimal FID/FD$_{\text{DinoV2}}$ remain very similar.
 Due to this we choose to focus our limited resources on a proper ablation at a fixed value of $\pi=0.9999$.
 To illustrate the weak dependence of FBG on values of $\pi$ a sweep is performed using the optmal values for $t_0$ and $t_1$ given in table \ref{tab: Optimal hyperparameters}.
 The results are shown in Fig. \ref{fig: Pi dependence of FBG}, where it can be seen that both FID and FD$_{\text{DinoV2}}$ values remain fairly constant over a wide range of $\pi$-values.\\ It should also be noted that at some point in the research process we tried adding a late start to the offset parameter, i.e. to set \(\delta=0\) for \(t>t_{\text{start-offset}}\), and slightly modify the way we parameterise $\delta$ as a function of $t_0$ such that its interpretation remains true.
 This however did not significantly modify the performance of the approach, so this research track was dropped to avoid any unnecessary convolutions.